Lidizz/mail-service-api/README.md

 ## Testing the API

 This section shows how to test all endpoints using CLI (cURL), Postman, and Swagger UI.
 Follow the workflow: create users, send emails, retrieve data, update, and delete.
 For CLI testing on Windows, you can use PowerShell’s native `Invoke-WebRequest` or `curl.exe` (if installed separately); on Linux/macOS, use standard `curl`.
 Note: Create users first, as email endpoints require existing user IDs.
+Each test method below uses unique users to demonstrate different data across tools and avoid conflicts.

-*NOTE*: I have added mock data to the project so you can start testing immediately (See util.MockData for details).
+*NOTE*: I have added mock data to the project so you can start testing immediately (See `util.MockData` for details—e.g., includes users like ‘testuser’ and emails like ‘Test Email’).

 ---

 ### Testing via CLI with cURL

 This section demonstrates testing all endpoints from a command-line interface (CLI).
 Choose your tool based on your system:
 - **PowerShell (`Invoke-WebRequest`)**: Built into Windows, no extra install needed.
-Use `.Content` to see raw JSON (e.g., (`Invoke-WebRequest ...).Content)`.
+Use `.Content` to see raw JSON (e.g., `(Invoke-WebRequest ...).Content`).
 - **Windows (`curl.exe`)**: Requires `curl` installed (e.g., via Git Bash or `choco install curl`).
 Check with `Get-Command curl.exe`.
 - **Linux/macOS (`curl`)**: Pre-installed on most systems.